-- Choice of the suffix of the stack to reduce.

-- Choice of the rule to reduce with.

-- Choice between shift and reduce.
+- Choice of the rule to reduce with. - Choice between shift and reduce.

 A possibly efficient parsing algorithm

 A deterministic shift-reduce parser can determine at each step and in constant time, based on the content of the stack and the content of the buffer, which action to perform.